blachniet/wordpress-export-to-markdown/README.md

 When `true`, include a list of `aliases` in the frontmatter of each post.
 This list contains the original URL paths of the content from the WordPress export.
 [Hugo uses aliases](https://gohugo.io/content-management/urls/#aliases) to redirect to pages from other URLs.
 This is useful when the path to the content will be different in the static site vs. the WordPress site.

+### Include additional frontmatter (must be a JSON object)?

+- Argument: `--additional-frontmatter`
+- Type: `json`
+- Default: `''`

+Provide a JSON object to merge with the frontmatter of each post.

+For example, if you provided `--additional-frontmatter='{"wordPressExport": true}'` then the following would be appended to the frontmatter:

+    wordPressExport: true

+You may provide any valid JSON object, but it must be an object.
+Here's another example with `--additional-frontmatter='{"myCustomProps": { "wordPressExport": true,"tool": "wordpress-export-to-markdown" }}'`

+    myCustomProps: {"wordPressExport":true,"tool":"wordpress-export-to-markdown"}

 ## Advanced Settings

 You can edit [settings.js](https://github.com/lonekorean/wordpress-export-to-markdown/blob/master/src/settings.js) to tweak advanced settings.
 This includes things like throttling image downloads or customizing the date format in frontmatter.